State¶

 possibly we need to maintain an original state) we likely will need to do something differently.
 For

-the time being, let’s create this first minicluster to submit jobs to, and the plan will be
+the time being, let’s create this first MiniCluster to submit jobs to, and the plan will be

-Now let’s create it!
-You can either walk through this tutorial and learn about each step (continue) below with kubectl apply) or you can run a demo script that runs the commands on your behalf:
+below with kubectl apply) or you can run a demo script that runs the commands on your behalf:

 $ /bin/bash ./examples/state/basic-job-completion/example.sh